Oracle Trust Model

 - upstream review receipts

-They should complement OmegaX trust policy, not replace it.
+They complement OmegaX trust policy rather than replacing it.

 OmegaX still needs its own plan-level oracle policy, finality rules, and settlement discipline even when outside attestation systems are useful around the edges.